Alcolyvendas/MarIA/README.md

 ## Custom Recommender

 The project uses a custom graph-based recommender, **RP3betaRecommender**, to generate fashion recommendations based on preprocessed item data.
-You can update the recommender logic by modifying the `app.py` file or the utility functions in `Pipeline.utils`.
+You can update the recommender logic by modifying the `app.py` or `app_speech.py` files.

 ## Customization